AI Image Recognition: applications and benefits

 Applications of AI image recognition

 The widespread use of image recognition has enabled us to move far beyond the simple examples we have discussed so far.
-Many different industries including security, healthcare, education, fintech, manufacturing, telecom, utility, and defense, are rapidly adopting image recognition systems to make their visual data processing and analysis capabilities faster, more accurate, and more efficient.
+Many different industries including security, healthcare, education, fintech, manufacturing, telecom, utility, and defense, are rapidly adopting image recognition systems to make their digital images or video data processing and analysis capabilities faster, more accurate, and more efficient.

 Read on to learn about some of the top applications of image recognition.